Bhopal Bus Rapid Transit System

-Bhopal BRTS is a bus rapid transit system in Bhopal, located in the state of Madhya Pradesh.
-The construction is funded by the Central Government under its flagship JnNURM.
+Bhopal BRTS was a bus rapid transit system in Bhopal, located in the state of Madhya Pradesh, India.
+The construction was funded by the Central Government under its flagship JnNURM.
 Unlike most of BRT projects in India which are designed to cater the transportation needs of suburban parts of the city, Bhopal BRTS is designed mainly to serve the Central business districts (CBDs).
-It started its operation with a fleet of just 30 buses in 2006, after receiving JnNURM Sanction, has grown to 225 buses comprising AC and Non AC Low Floor Buses.
+It was launched with a fleet of just 30 buses in 2006, after receiving JnNURM sanction, and has grown to 155 buses comprising AC and non-AC low-floor buses.

+On 26 December 2023, following a meeting at the state secretariat, the Government of Madhya Pradesh led by Chief Minister Mohan Yadav made the decision to discontinue the BRTS project.
+The reason cited for the decision was the traffic problems arising due to the corridor.
+In its place, a central road divider was planned to be erected to separate the traffic between the two lanes.
+The process of dismantling the corridor began on 20 January 2024.

 Routes

 Route Classification

 The routes under this project have been classified into the following four categories: